Shelf Life Determination: How to Establish Drug Product Expiration Dates Through Stability Testing

 - Statistical methods for expiration dating that satisfy FDA reviewers

-- Bracketing and matrixing strategies that reduce stability testing costs by 40-60%
+- Bracketing and matrixing strategies under ICH Q1D

 - Common shelf life determination errors that trigger regulatory questions